Sustainability policy

 waste generated by society.

-emissions by 50% from
+emissions by 50%

-FY2014 by FY2031
+from FY2014 by

-intensity by 1.0% per
+energy intensity by

-year
+1.0% per year

-●Measures to reduce CO emissions
+● Initiatives to reduce CO2 emissions at

-• Promotion of energy saving and fuel
+• Promotion of energy saving at each site

-• Photovoltaic power generation and
+• Photovoltaic power generation

-●Making effective use of slag
+● Making effective use of slag and dust

 To meet the